Levchenkov/PewPew.Ecs/EXAMPLES.md

 This is useful when:

-- some entity layouts are known ahead of time
+- the structure of entities is known ahead of time — components are stored contiguously in memory, which reduces cache misses during iteration
 - moving entities between static layouts is part of gameplay state changes
 - you still want filter-based iteration on top of archetypes